MarcBertini/ilmr-ran/README.md

 Repo of Ilmr-ran solution

 # Part1: New Feature feat1
-This is description for new feature feat1
+This is description for new feature feat1.
+Follows here the descriptions made locally.
+Adding description of new feature feat1 locally.